 The question arises as to the reaction of the American people when they suddenly do realize that Vietnam is a place where a great many Americans are likely to die.
 Lt.
-Col. Burke points out, quite correctly, that the men arriving here from the states are fully aware that they are indeed soldiers, and that will happen as the American the A states are fully aware that the states are fully aware to the states ar they may be killed nere.
-But, they may be killed nere.
-But, people watch the casualty figures among American $troop_8$ start uild?
+Col. Burke points out, quite correctly, that the men arriving here from the states are fully aware that they are indeed soldiers, and that they may be killed here.
+But, what will happen as the American people watch the casualty figures among American troops start to build?